DharshiniiKannan/TempetureConverter/README.md

 7.Then copy this code and paste it ,the console window show a source and design option.

-8.Click design and run this program .
+8.Click design and run this program.

-9. You can see a GUI interface for tempeture conveter.
+9.You can see a GUI interface for tempeture conveter.

-10. Now you can change tempature Celsius and fahrenheit.
+10.Now you can change tempature Celsius and fahrenheit.